edwardaux/Pipelines/readme.md

 ## Java Pipelines ##
-Years ago, I used to use a product on the IBM mainframe called <a href="http://www.vm.ibm.com/pipelines/">CMS Pipelines</a>.
+Years ago, I used to use a product on the IBM mainframe called [CMS Pipelines](http://www.vm.ibm.com/pipelines/).
 It is an awesome record-based filtering system that lets you filter and change records as they flow through the pipeline.
 Having left IBM some years ago, I no longer had access to a mainframe system where I could use this tool.

 There is currently a NetREXX-based partial implementation of CMS Pipelines called _njPipes_, but given that I lack 1) a NetREXX installation, and 2) the inclination to find and install one, I thought that it would be an interesting exercise to try to write one in pure Java.

 I had a false start a few years ago when I realised that I didn't fully understand the whole record delay mechanism, but about 6 months ago, I had a situation arise where an implementation of Pipes would have been just the ticket.
-Obviously that situation has long since passed, but it sowed the seed that I needed, and I re-downloaded all the <a href="http://vm.marist.edu/~pipeline/">documentation</a> that I needed.
+Obviously that situation has long since passed, but it sowed the seed that I needed, and I re-downloaded all the [documentation](http://vm.marist.edu/~pipeline/) that I needed.

 ### Current features
 While the implementation that I have is not complete, it definitely has the makings of a full featured implementation.
 I have tried to